A Complete 5-Day Kyoto Itinerary

 Koto-in Temple

 This small temple, Koto-in, is a sub-temple of Daitoku-ji.
 It is tucked away in a quiet sector of Kyoto.
-Similar to Imayima Shrine, it was especially enjoyable due to the lack of other tourists visiting.
-The beautiful lush green pathway to enter the temple was one spot in this temple that we really enjoyed.
+Similar to Imayima Shrine, it is especially enjoyable because although small, it’s beautiful and less visited.
+The beautiful lush green pathway to enter the temple was one spot in this temple that we enjoyed.
 While there, make sure you also go to Shoko-ken, the onsite teahouse.

 Location: 73-1 Murasakino Daitokujicho, Kita Ward, Kyoto, 603-8231, Japan // MAP